DresdenGman/03_Showcase_Projects/README.md

 ## 👤 Author

-**Showcase Projects**
+**Mathematical Modeling Society - Showcase Projects**
+*Beijing Royal School*

-*Best-in-class data analysis projects demonstrating exceptional technical excellence, innovation, and business impact*
+As the **President of the Mathematical Modeling Society** at Beijing Royal School, I selected these 5 best-in-class projects from our comprehensive portfolio of 30+ data analysis projects.
+These showcase projects represent the highest quality work from both individual and group efforts, demonstrating exceptional technical excellence, innovation, and business impact.

 ## 📄 License